sciabarra/Sparkoin/README.md

 - helenos in port 8080, user admin pass admin.
 - kafka in port 9092 with zookeper in port 2818
 - sparknotebook in port 9000
+- bitcore sending transactions to kafka

 Note: CQL queries do not work - use zeppelin

 ### Execute the tests

-Execute test-producer.sh to produce transaction from bitcoin to kafka.

-Execute test-consumer.sh to consume transactions with Spark.
+Execute test-spark.sh to consume transactions with Spark.